Dreamfarer/CAMTRACKAI/README.md

 ### Change motor ID

-Navigate to CamTrackAI.cpp and find this line.
+Navigate to CamTrackAI.cpp and find this line:

 ```
 #define DXL_ID 4